mhassan72/event-driven-assistant/README.md

 ## 🎯 Orchestration System

-The application features a sophisticated orchestration system built on Firebase Realtime Database that coordinates all workflows and operations:
+The application features a sophisticated orchestration system built on real-time database technology that coordinates all workflows and operations:

 ### Key Components
-- **RTDB Orchestrator**: Central coordination hub for AI tasks and credit operations
+- **Central Orchestrator**: Coordination hub for AI tasks and credit operations
 - **Event Bus**: Guaranteed message delivery with retry mechanisms and dead letter queues
 - **Saga Manager**: Distributed transaction management with automatic compensation
 - **Operation Queue**: Priority-based processing with exponential backoff retry